 Documented systems will help you operate more effectively.
 This is even more critical when there is just one of you as the only way to make more money, grow your business, increase sales, and have a balance between life and business is to work faster and better.
 And when you get overwhelmed and need to bring someone in to help you, your documented systems will be invaluable.

-As we have already said, Product Delivery is about doing the work of the business.
-The actual processes will vary for different types of business.
+As we have already said, Business Fulfillment is about doing the work of the business.
+Actual processes will vary for different types of business.
 But every business will have processes for doing the actual work.

-Even when you are a small business of one and don't have employees that need to be kept on the same page, it's still good to have SOPs in place.
-SOPs will increase your efficiency and make your business more established and legitimate.
+Even when you are a small business of one without employees to manage, it’s still worthwhile to have SOPs in place.

 All of these benefits lead to a more profitable business that is also more sustainable into the future.

-In more common language, SOPs are ‘how-to's’ that cover every aspect of your business.
+In other words, SOPs are ‘how-to’s’ that cover all your business processes.

 For example, a manufacturing company will have step-by-step manuals for running its machines.
 Businesses have customer service guides that outline how to deal with customer complaints.
 Tech companies have troubleshooting guides for when their systems don’t work.

 An S.O.P. might be a simple checklist, a flowchart, or a diagram through to a detailed written handbook and videos demonstrating the processes.

 However, every business is a little different and has its own way of doing things.
 That’s why we like to call our SOP Manual: ‘This is How We Do It HERE!’

 When someone comes into your business from elsewhere, they are often conditioned to do it the way they have previously.
 Having these documented systems and policies keeps consistency in your business.
 It also gives you a great tool to manage performance.